One of the world's greatest markets

 Especially along the fringes and clustered near the clock tower at the market’s centre, dozens of food vendors sell grilled pork skewers, Thai-style popsicles and ice cream, deep-fried chicken wings and pork belly to satiate the shopping masses.
 Countless more sit-down spots dish out noodle soup, pad Thai, som tam and khao man gai.
 For more food, head over to Or Tor Kor market, just across Kamphaeng Phet Road.

+Now that you know what to expect, on to the logistics of tackling this behemoth market.
+Firstly, Start with a map.
 The Nancy Chandler map of Bangkok is one of the best, and includes a hand-drawn and painstakingly detailed map of JJ’s 27 sections and stalls.
 It’s best to use this map as a reference to the general areas.
 Don’t spend your day searching for one specific stall just to bypass all the rest, as the stalls change often and a lot of the products are sold by multiple vendors.
 JJ’s own official map (also posted at strategic points throughout the market) is numerically mind-boggling, but categories like “Clothing & Accessories”, “Amulets”, and the ambiguously fun “Odds & Ends” are colour-coded.

+Remember to eat.
+Take periodic snack and water breaks.
+There are plenty of places to pull up a chair and sip on a coffee or munch on something to keep you going.
+You'll also find a few foot massage joints, another fine way to break up the day.
+Do watch your wallet, too.
 Narrow walkways, hordes of people and shopping bags make for a perfect scenario to get pickpocketed.
 Besides watching out for the typical shopping scams, keep your money safe and be discreet when pulling out the big bills.

+Our last tip: Beware of contracting “JJ syndrome”.
 Many items are cheap by Western standards, and those pink 100 baht notes can seem like play money once you’ve been overtaken by JJ syndrome.
 It usually starts with an innocent purchase of a T-shirt or scarf.
 Within an hour, it turns into, “Ooh I’ll take that… And that… And I just have to have that,” until you’re weighed down by massive bags of random stuff, wondering where that 12,000 baht went.
 If you’re on a budget, bring only the cash that you can afford to part with.

 Chatuchak Market is located next to Chatuchak Park (one of Bangkok's largest green spaces) in north Bangkok and can be accessed from either Mo Chit BTS station, Kamphaeng Phet MRT station or Chatuchak MRT station.